-A Spit is sharp metal rod stuck through a piece of meat or through a whole animal to cook it slowly over low heat, usually from a bed of coals, though in modern times it can also be gas flame or electric heat.
+A spit is a large sharp metal rod stuck through a piece of meat or through a whole animal to cook it slowly over low heat, usually from a bed of coals, though in modern times it can also be gas flame or electric heat.

 Most people think of spits as going horizontally, but there are also vertical ones.

 Horizontal spits are revolved over cools.
-Generally the spit used is a metal bar at least 5 feet (1 1/2 metres) long, with two cross pieces towards either end for attaching front and rear limbs to.
+Often a spit design is that of a metal bar at least 1 ½ metres (5 feet) long, with two cross pieces towards either end for attaching front and rear limbs to.
 This allows you to cook the animal splayed out, if you choose.
 Alternatively, you can wrap the animal around the spit.
 Doing this allows you to stuff the inside of the animal and stitch it up with wire or thread.
 The entire long bar is held above the source of heat by two upright poles, ideally metal, and ideally, such that will allow for height adjustment.
 Hand-turned ones will have a handle at one end for revolving the spit; most people these days rig up motors, either gas or electric-powered, to do the revolving for them.

-Asado Spit Roasting is a vertical style of spit roasting done in Argentina.
+Asado spit roasting is a vertical style of spit roasting done in Argentina.
 The carcass of the animal is split open, and affixed to a t-shaped shaped metal bar.
-The hind legs are attached to the cross-bar forming the "t."
-The rods used tend to be flat, about 1 inch (2 1/2 cm) wide, 1/4 inch (1/2 cm) thick.
-The whole rod is stuck into the ground at 45 degree angle, and the coals below kept at a very low heat.
+The hind legs are attached to the cross-bar forming the “t.”
+The rods used tend to be flat, about 2 to 3 cm (1 inch) wide, ½ cm (¼ inch thick.
+The whole rod is stuck into the ground at a 45 degree angle, and the coals below kept at a very low heat.
 It is not rotated or revolved during cooking, just turned around half-way through cooking.

 The critical thing in spit-roasting, particularly on a spit that revolves, is fixing the meat firmly to the spit.
 As the meat cooks, it will shrink, and get loose.
 You need to wire the meat on firmly, though not so tightly that the wire will cut through and cause chunks of the meat to drop off, defeating the purpose.
-The meat must also be balanced on the spit, so that it won't go whallomp, whallomp as it turns.
+The meat must also be balanced on the spit, so that it won’t go whallomp, whallomp as it turns.
 To achieve this, you have to make the spit the centre of gravity for the meat, and have all limbs tied up.

 A whole lamb being spit-roasted generally has the head and neck removed.
 For asado-style pit roasting, the lamb kidneys and the fat around them are not removed, as is done in other roasting traditions, but rather left in, and served first to a guest of honour.
 A whole pig will have the head and tail left on, and the kidneys removed.
 Pig is easier to cook than lamb, because its meat is protected by more fat and a tougher skin, helping to prevent burning.

-Basting meat promotes pleasing coloration; it will not make the meat moister -- only fat in the meat does that.
-Fat will drip out of duck on a spit almost continually.
+Fat will drip out of a duck on a spit almost continually.

 As after any roasting, allow meat to rest for 15 to 30 minutes before carving.

-Allow 1/3 to 1/2 pound of meat per person at a spit roast.
+Allow 150 g to 250 g (⅓ to ½ pound) of meat per person at a spit roast.
 When calculating servings, count on half of the dressed weight after cooking.
-"Dressed" weight means after gutting and skinning.
+“Dressed” weight means after gutting and skinning.